-We have hand-selected an amazing group of award-winning lecturers from top US Medical Schools and Residency Programs.
-Many of our instructors hold MDs and/or PhDs, and all have years of experience in preparing future physicians for the USMLE.
+We have hand-selected an amazing group of award-winning lecturers from US Medical Schools and Residency Programs.
+All of our instructors hold MDs and/or PhDs, and all have years of experience in preparing future physicians for the USMLE.
 With their firsthand knowledge of the exam and a clear understanding of how your results impact your career in medicine, they are uniquely qualified to help you easily recall and utilize information when truly needed — so you’ll succeed in your exam, and in your career in medicine.

 Here are just a few of the great instructors who work with Becker:

 Dr. Cari Sloma taught Microbiology and Immunology at Ross University School of Medicine before joining Becker.
 She is particularly adept at guiding medical students through these complex topics in an engaging way, helping students understand the molecular basis of pathogenesis of infection.

 Dr. Cari Sloma earned her PhD in Immunology at the Mayo Clinic.
 Instead of following a traditional basic science path, she elected to stay at Mayo and complete a fellowship in clinical microbiology; her expertise is in diagnosis of infectious disease.
 She worked in laboratory diagnostics before teaching at Ross.
 Her training and experience give her a special perspective on how the threads of Immunology flow through Microbiology.